 Now go to the menu, click on “Color” > “Nodes” > “Add Splitter Combiner”.
 (Alternatively, press “Alt + y” – keyboard shortcut for splitter combiner node).

 Click on the first node (as shown in the above image).
 Now go to the “Sizing” section (found below the viewer) and select “Node Sizing” from the dropdown.

-If you want, you can do the same for the other 2 nodes (in parallel to the first node), if you would like to.
+You can do the same for the other 2 nodes (in parallel to the first node), if you would like to.

 Step 4: Add VHS Texture Overlay

 Google for “free VHS overlay pack” and download the ones you like.